He lived in a cistern. Now he's housed.

 "When I came here, they said, 'Okay, you're not a homeless guy.
 You're a guy that just needs a place to stay for a little while, while you get back on your feet,'” he said.

 “I was stuck.
 And that was what I would tell people, I was absolutely stuck,” Christopher said.
-“Oz gave me the opportunity to get cleaned up, to get myself back in order.”
+“Ozanam Manor gave me the opportunity to get cleaned up, to get myself back in order.”

 He moved into his new place in May, and has since made it a new home.
 He has a couch and reclining chair, a small TV, plenty of kitchen equipment to cook for himself, and a cozy bed all his own.

 Christopher's future looks bright.
-SVdP's Bike Shop gave him an electric bike, so he has transportation.
-He's now looking for jobs in the food industry, so he can put his former cook experience to use.
+SVdP's Bike Shop gave him an electric bike, so he has transportation, and he's been working as a cook at a Burger King near his apartment.
 He’s almost doing so well that he doesn’t quite know how to think about it.

 "Nobody else here knows me to be ‘the homeless guy,’ and that's huge,” he said.
 “It's actually hard to get used to that because now I'm just looked at it as somebody else that lives here.”